chainer/chainer/docs/source/tutorial/dcgan.rst

 * :math:`x` : the training data :math:`s`
 * :math:`y` : the likelihood of generating the training data :math:`s`

-In the case, because we models the probability distribution :math:`p` explicitly, we can calculate the likelihood :math:`p(s)`.
+In the case, because we model the probability distribution :math:`p` explicitly, we can calculate the likelihood :math:`p(s)`.
 So, we can maximize the likelihood.
 There is an advantage that the training process is simple.
-However, there is a disadvantage that we have to make a mechanism for sampling because we have only the process for calculating the likelihood.
+However, there is a disadvantage that we have to make a mechanism for sampling because we have only the way of calculating the likelihood.

-In the fitst place, we often just want to sample :math:`s \sim p(s)` according to the distribution in practice.
+In the first place, we often just want to sample :math:`s \sim p(s)` according to the distribution in practice.
 The likelihood :math:`p(s)` is used only for model training.
 In the case, we sometimes do not model the probability distribution :math:`p(s)` directly, but other targets to facilitate sampling.

+There are two approaches to model the probability distribution :math:`p(s)`.
 The first case is to model the probability distributions :math:`p(z)` and :math:`p(s|z)` by introducing the latent variable :math:`z`.
 The VAE, which is described later, belongs to this category.